iPherian/Bannerlord_No_Dragon_Banner_Timeout/README.md

 A King is never late, nor is he early.
 He arrives precisely when he means to!

-Now take as long as you want to form a Kingdom or do the Dragon Banner quests.
-They won't timeout saying "you took more than 10 years."
+Take as long as you want to form Kingdom, or do the Dragon Banner quests, Unify/Weaken Empire, Folly, or any main story quests.
+Now they won't fail saying "you couldn't complete the quest in 10 years", although it's actually about 835 days.

+# Usage

+You can add it to the game whenever you want.
+However, if the quests have already failed, it can't bring them back.

 # Installation